The Canadian Certified Insurance Broker Program

-The Canadian Certified Insurance Broker (CCIB) designation has become a coveted symbol of achievement among insurance brokers, recognized by the industry and by the public at large.
-The CCIB designation denotes a standard of excellence all commercial insurance brokers should aspire to.
+You have come very far in your insurance career and have achieved a high level of success.
+Why not challenge yourself further by earning the ultimate symbol of professional achievement - the Canadian Certified Insurance Broker (CCIB) designation.
+The CCIB designation – recognized by the insurance industry and general public, denotes a standard of excellence all commercial insurance brokers should aspire to.
 The CCIB sets a standard of quality and skills to merit public recognition throughout Canada, and to ensure that the broker profession will continue to flourish.

-PROGRAM OVERVIEWThere is no formal course of study for the three CCIB examinations.
-The examinations test knowledge of all aspects of property and casualty commercial insurance, including the candidate’s ability to do risk management analysis.
-The designation is intended to demonstrate the holder’s practical competency gained through work experience.
+There is no formal course of study for the three CCIB examinations.
+The examinations test your knowledge of all aspects of property and casualty commercial insurance, including your ability to do risk management analysis.
+The designation is intended to demonstrate your practical competency gained through work experience.

-Candidates must have a minimum of five consecutive years of experience in the insurance industry.
+A minimum of five consecutive years of experience in the insurance industry is required for admittance.

-The designation is awarded upon the successful completion of three examinations.
-Candidates are challenged on their practical knowledge of Property and Casualty insurance coverage available in the marketplace.
-The candidates must demonstrate a comprehensive understanding of the Statutory Conditions, Insuring Agreements, Policy Conditions and
+The designation is awarded upon successful completion of three examinations.
+You will be challenged on your practical knowledge of Property and Casualty insurance coverage available in the marketplace.
+You will be expected to demonstrate a comprehensive understanding of the Statutory Conditions, Insuring Agreements, Policy Conditions and Legal Concepts.

 The examinations are as follows:

 The three hour examination contains ten essay style questions concerning all aspects of Property and Casualty insurance.

 The examination will test practical application of your technical knowledge in case study situations.
 You will also be tested on your risk management analysis skills.

 This two hour examination contains short answer questions covering all areas of Property and Casualty insurance.
 The examination will test your technical knowledge.